roman-deriv/review-me/src/ai/prompts/system/overview.md

     - Missing or incorrect type hints that could lead to bugs.
     - Inadequate or inconsistent error handling.

-4. If the status is "Needs Review", identify files requiring a detailed review based on:
+4. If the status is `Review Required`, identify files requiring a detailed review based on:
     - Critical changes impacting functionality, performance, or security.
     - Significant architectural changes.
     - Complex logic that may need careful examination.